rmsouza/reactjs-crud/README.md

 # Important Notes

-The chosen architecture was defined considering the most used technologies in the Node.js context like Express, trying to follow the best practices of code styling, tests and RESTful API patterns.
+The chosen architecture was defined considering the most commonly used technologies in the Node.js and React, following the best practices of code styling, tests and RESTful API patterns.
+A bunch of other things and improvements could be implemented like testing coverage, authentication, security modules, etc.

 ### Made with ❤ by Rafael de Souza